Zulfiqar-Ibrahim/Data-structures-Algorithms-in-Python/README.md

 any language can be used. why did I choose python?
 Because python is easy to code/read, if I have to use some pointers then  I will use C/C++.
 Many non-High-Performance-computing tasks can be implemented using python.
 Using C/C++ for high-performance tasks does make sense since it is more close to the hardware (precompiled and better performance, memory efficiency).

 ## ALGORITHMS:
-step by step procedure to solve the problem.
+Step by step procedure to solve the problem.
 What is the difference between algorithm and program?
 Algorithms are written as design time and program is written at implementation time.
 A person who has domain knowledge, understand the problem and design algorithm for the solution.
 A programmer can  convert this human readable code into programming language.
 A programmer can also be designer.
 A prior analysis is performed on algorithm and it is language/hardware independent.
 Time and space analysis of algorithm can be considered as performance matrics of algorithm